Tuning the operating system

 netsh int ipv4 set dynamicport tcp start=1025 num=64510

 • Limit or prevent some workstation activities and processes.
 Customers report that some user activities and workstation processes can degrade performance.
-Check for and monitor these activities and processes, and respond as necessary.
+Check for and monitor these activities and processes and respond as necessary.

 • Monitor the network for streaming audio and video.
-Customers report that monitoring the network to prevent users from using streaming audio and video can noticeably increase the bandwidth available to the system.
+Customers report that monitoring the network to prevent users from using streaming audio and video can noticeably increase the bandwidth that is available to the system.

-For more information on supported (desktop) client workstations, see the IBM TRIRIGA Compatibility Matrix.
+For more information on supported desktop client workstations, see the IBM TRIRIGA Compatibility Matrix.